Johannes Arlt: Political career

 Arlt has been a Member of the German Bundestag for Mecklenburg Lake District II - Rostock District III in Mecklenburg-Western Pomerania as of the 2021 German federal election.
+Arlt won the constituency with 31.1 per cent of the first votes and thus entered the 20th German Bundestag.
 He has since been serving on the Defence Committee and the Committee on Economic Affairs.